drewamorbordelon/TwitOff-mvp/README.md

 # TwitOff-mvp
-An application that attempts to predict which Twitter more likely tweeted the text.
+An application using Flask and Python that attempts to predict which Twitter more likely tweeted the text.